 - Leave the cake in a cool airy place for several hours so the almond paste can dry out a bit.

-- Beat the egg whites lightly.
+- To make the royal icing, beat the egg whites lightly.

 - Add the lemon juice and glycerine.